Neckar and Rhine Bike and Boat

 Day 8: Departures

-After breakfast it’s time to check-out and head for home or your next adventure.
+After breakfast it’s time to disembark, by 9am, and head for home or your next adventure.

 Dates & Prices